Clayton Homes (Houston)

 Susan V. Clayton Homes was a public housing unit in the Second Ward area of the East End district of Houston.
-Operated by the Houston Housing Authority (HHA), formerly the Housing Authority of the City of Houston (HACH), it was along Runnels Street, along the Buffalo Bayou and east of Downtown Houston.
+Operated by the Houston Housing Authority (HHA), the development was located on Runnels Street along the Buffalo Bayou and east of Downtown Houston.
 It was adjacent to railroad tracks and warehouses.
 It had 296 units.

 History

 Susan Vaughn Clayton donated property which houses Clayton Homes to the City of Houston, and it opened in 1952.
 Most of the new residents were Hispanic, had large families, and were of low income statuses.
 About 2,500 families of Mexican origin resided in Clayton Homes in the late 1950s.
 A Houston Chronicle article from the period stated that its location, away from major landmarks and with surrounding the bayou, railroad tracks, and warehouses inhibiting foot traffic, made some poor people reluctant to live there.

 Neighborhood Centers Association of Houston and Harris County established the Clayton Homes Neighborhood Development Program in 1959 and began inquiring about getting grants for it in 1961.